openharmony/docs/en/application-dev/napi/use-napi-about-string.md

-# Creating and Obtaining String Values Using Node-API
+# Working with String Using Node-API

 ## Introduction